AI literacy

 AI literacy or artificial intelligence literacy is "a set of competencies that enables individuals to critically evaluate AI technologies; communicate and collaborate effectively with AI; and use AI as a tool online, at home, and in the workplace."

 AI is employed in a variety of applications, including self-driving automobiles, virtual assistants and text generation by generative AI models.
 Users of these tools should be able to make informed decisions.
 AI literacy may have an impact on students' future employment prospects.
+Polling by private and governmental organizations show that levels of AI literacy in the early to mid 2020s may be roughly equivalent to other problematic areas of scientific literacy such as biomedicine and physics.

 With the rise of generative AI platforms, AI literacy has become a topic of conversation in the field of education.
 Some think AI literacy is essential for school and college students, while others restrict or prohibit the use of AI in assignments, viewing it as a form of academic dishonesty.
 However, many researchers and educational institutions promote a more nuanced approach, encouraging critical engagement with AI while developing policies that balance academic integrity with opportunities for learning.